 • See first-hand the planning for converting an entire country's agriculture to organic.

-• Access to the latest data through IFOAM - Organics International on organic farming worldwide, including the latest growth data.
+• Build awareness of the latest data through IFOAM - Organics International on organic farming worldwide, including the latest growth data.

 • Exposure to seed conservation work that is being carried out within official and non-official seed agencies and networks, especially in the area of open pollinated seeds.